privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

    *Enroll a Yubikey AES mode token in privacyIDEA*

-In the field "Test Yubikey" push the Yubikey button.
+In the field "Test Yubikey" touch the Yubikey button.
 This will determine the length of the *OTP value* and the field *OTP length* is automatically filled.

 .. note::